apache/apex-core/operators/dedup/dedup_operator_documentation.md

 data into unique and duplicate components.
 The entire purpose of this operator is to de-duplicate data.
-In other words, when data passes through this operator, it will be segregated into two different data sets, one of which contains all unique tuples, and the other which are repeating more than once in the original data set.
+In other words, when data passes through this operator, it will be segregated into two different data sets, one containing all unique tuples, and the other containing duplicates.

 ![](images/image00.png)